 John R. Graham Lecture Award

-Born in Boston, February 13, 1909, to a Canadian mother and a British father, he graduated Phi Beta Kappa and summa cum laude from Roxbury Latin School.
+Dr. Graham, born in Boston, February 13, 1909, graduated Phi Beta Kappa and summa cum laude from Roxbury Latin School.
 He went on to graduate with honors from Harvard Medical School, trained in Internal Medicine at the Massachusetts General Hospital, and then in 1936, found his life’s work when he started investigating the vascular changes of migraine under the guidance of the late Dr. Harold Wolff, in New York.

 He returned to Boston to practice with Nobel Prize-Winner Dr. George Minot but was soon called upon to serve as a Major in the United States Army Medical Corps in England during WWII.
 After the war, he returned to private practice in Boston and founded the first headache clinic at the Mass General Hospital.
 As a bright young clinician, he was selected as Chief of Medicine at the Faulkner Hospital (1950-1974), while continuing to pursue his interest in the study and treatment of headache.
 He established a Headache Clinic which now bears his name, and the Headache Research Foundation at the Faulkner Hospital.